 “About that.
-You’ve been an attendee for two years now.”
+You’ve been an attendee for almost two years now.”

 “Really?
 It felt like twenty.”

-“And many of your peers are getting ready to move onto their adult lives.”
+“Many of your peers are getting ready to move on, to their adult lives.”

 “It might be a good idea to start making plans so that you could be more than just a cog.”